 If you fancy some time out from urban life, there’s always somewhere you can escape to.
 There's nothing like a picnic in the park, and Manchester has some beautiful green places to take your family for a summer's outing.
 You've got the spectacular Greater Manchester countryside on your doorstep too.

 Manchester has a great reputation for food and drink.
 The increasing number of restaurants, delis and shops are sourcing their produce locally.
-These family-friendly restaurants deliver the little details that matter to make dining out in Manchester a fun experience for the whole family.
-Explore the world of flavours with Manchester's wide range of food shops, and experience the fine wines Manchester has to offer, or just enjoy a coffee.
+These family-friendly restaurants deliver the little details that matter to make dining out in Manchester a fun experience.
+Explore the world of flavours with Manchester's wide range of food shops.
+Experience the fine wines Manchester has to offer.
+Or just enjoy a coffee.

 Creativity and independence are the lifeblood of Manchester’s shopping scene.
 With such a wide variety of wares, the locals love to flock to Manchester’s markets and independent speciality shops to indulge in a spot of shopping with a difference.
 From fancy dress to fountain pens, you’ll find a world of goods on sale.
-All you need to keep fit or just dress like your sporting heroes is here in our specialist shops, which cater for any outdoor or sport activity.
 Or, with great choice under one roof, Manchester's shopping centres and department stores are often a destination in themselves.